cloudengio/go.pkgs/webapp/cmd/acme/README.md

     services that serve the hosts for which the certificates were obtained.
 Thiscan be achieved by storing the certificates in a shared store accessible to all services, or by simply copying the certificates.
-The former is preferred anda shared stored using AWS' secretsmanager can be used to do so.
+The former is preferred anda shared store using AWS' secretsmanager can be used to do so as per cloudeng.io/aws/awscertstore.

     A typical configuration, for domain an.example, could be: